ashleyreality/Easy-Animator/README.md

 * `addShape(IShape shape, int appear, int disappear)` - add an IShape to your animation
 * `addEvent(IShape shape, IEvent event, int appear, int disappear)` - add an IEvent to your IShape
 * `getEventList(IShape shape)` - returns a list of all events associated with a shape
-* `getShapesAtTick(int tick)` - get all shapes and their states at a given tick
+* `getShapesAtTick(int tick)` - get all shapes and their states at a given tick.
+Currently a stub.

 ### IShape
 The IShape interface describes methods you must use if you implement IShape.
 IShape objects are designed to represent shapes.
-We created this interface so that...
+We created this interface so that any helper methods stay private and don't need to be exposed to the client, and there's no need for the client to look at the implementation itself.

 #### AbstractShape
 The AbstractShape class implements IShape.
 It includes a comparator that enables comparison by shape